 - Check with your employer if they’re set up with a Payroll Giving Agency (PGA).

 - Choose the amount you would like to donate each month.
 Remember, the donation is taken before tax, so for every pound you donate, you’ll only pay 80p (or 60p, if you’re a higher rate tax payer).
-For example, if you want to donate £10 to us, if you use Payroll Giving you'll only have to pay £8.

 - It’s really easy to change or stop your donations at any time – just notify your HR department and they’ll do the rest.

 - It’s an easy way for you to donate to your favourite cause, especially if you’re unable to donate your free time for fundraising or volunteering.

 - It’s tax efficient - your donation goes further by saving us the time it takes to claim Gift Aid, and it's the only way a charity can benefit from the higher tax rate.

 Payroll Giving really is a simple way for employers and employees to support their favourite charity.Deborah Meaden, Ocean Ambassador

 Donation amount examples for tax rates in England, Wales and Northern Ireland

 Donation amount examples for tax rates in Scotland